SINTEF-9012/DTOps/README.md

     - Title: Dependencies Sankey Chart
     - Type: Sankey Chart <br>
-      Note: if the Sankey Chart is not available open the dashboard's sidebar, go to Extensions, and activate Advanced Visualizations.
+      Note: if the Sankey Chart is not available, open the dashboard's sidebar, go to Extensions, and activate Advanced Visualizations.
     - Cypher query:
       ```
       MATCH (n:Service)